-- there are two key items that are excluded.
+- Total Revenue: From a council's revenue there are two key items that are excluded.
 The first is non-government capital contributions.
 This includes development contributions and any donations (such as from a Trust for a community project).
 These are excluded as they are deemed to be non-re-occurring.
 The second key item that is excluded is any non-cash flow items.
-This includes vested assets, found assets, revaluation of derivatives and any revaluation of assets (including revaluation of investment property, forestry and investment portfolios). - allows the deduction of cash, term deposits and any investments held within investment portfolios (whether these are ring fenced or not).
+This includes vested assets, found assets, revaluation of derivatives and any revaluation of assets (including revaluation of investment property, forestry and investment portfolios). - Net Debt: For calculating net debt LGFA allows the deduction of cash, term deposits and any investments held within investment portfolios (whether these are ring fenced or not).
 Investment portfolios might typically include listed equities, fixed interest securities, listed property securities or units in managed funds.
 LGFA borrower notes can be deducted.
 Any council lending to a council CCO can also be deducted but only where the CCO is a going concern and not dependent upon council financial support.
 Any mark to market losses that exist with interest rate swaps should not be added to debt.
 Likewise, any revaluation gains cannot be deducted from debt.
 LGFA generally consider leases to be a form of debt.
 However, the nature of leases can differ.
 For a council with any material leases (not photocopiers etc), they should contact LGFA to agree upon the treatment.